What is Seroquel?

 - In hot weather, stay inside in a cool place if possible.
 Stay out of the sun.

 - Do not wear too much or heavy clothing.

 - Drink plenty of water.

+- Do not drink alcohol while taking Seroquel.
 It may make some side effects of Seroquel worse.

 What are possible side effects of Seroquel?

 - See also “What is the most important information I should know about Seroquel?”